nani7901/REGEX-EMAIL/README.md

 1.To run the Python application in the background, use the nohup command:

     "nohup python3 app.py &"

-2. The & allows the process to run in the background, and nohup prevents it from stopping when you disconnect from the server.
+2.The & allows the process to run in the background, and nohup prevents it from stopping when you disconnect from the server.

 ## Check Background Processes

-1. To see all background processes for the current user, run:
+1.To see all background processes for the current user, run:

     "top -u $USER"

 ## Terminate a Process by PID

-1. If you need to stop a specific process, use the kill command with the Process ID (PID):
+1.If you need to stop a specific process, use the kill command with the Process ID (PID):

     "kill <PID>"

 ## Forcefully Terminate a Process

 1.To forcefully terminate a process, use:

     "kill -9 <PID>"

 2.Replace <PID> with the actual Process ID of the application you want to terminate.